quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 ## Mapping request data

 **Note:** The following step requires your application to be compiled with the `-parameters` compile option.
-Doing so gives the QuantumMaid [runtime access to parameter names](http://openjdk.java.net/jeps/118) and enables it to map parameters automatically.
+Doing so gives QuantumMaid [runtime access to parameter names](http://openjdk.java.net/jeps/118) and enables it to map parameters automatically.
 If you bootstrapped the tutorial from the provided archetype, this option is already set.
 Take a look [here](https://www.logicbig.com/how-to/java-command/java-compile-with-method-parameter-names.html) to learn